 ECE 230L.
 Introduction to Microelectronic Devices and Circuits.
 Introduction to semiconductor materials and their corresponding electronic devices and circuits.
 In lab, students will perform photolithography and characterize devices and circuits.
 Lecture will cover: underlying physics of semiconductor materials; operation of semiconductor devices, including diodes and transistors (MOSFETs); and application of MOSFETs into digital circuits.
 Students will understand basic operation of semiconductor devices in a way that is foundational for the expansive semiconductor industry.
 Prerequisites: (Engineering 103L or CompSci 201), Physics 152L and Electrical and Computer Engineering 110L.
 Instructor: Brooke, Franklin, or Massoud.
 One course.

 ECE 250D.
 Computer Architecture.
 Computer structure, assembly language, instruction execution, addressing techniques, and digital representation of data.
 Computer system organization, logic design, microprogramming, cache and memory systems, and input/output interfaces.
 Prerequisite: Computer Science 201.
-Instructors: Bletsch, Board, Lebeck, Lee, or Sorin.
+Instructors: Bletsch, Board, Lebeck, Lee, Sorin, or Wills.
 One course.